News

 Published

-Although feeding deer can be detrimental to their health, songbirds benefit from having bird feeders and open water.
-Christina Schmidt, Wyoming Game and Fish Sheridan Region Information and Education Specialist Public Information said that when feeding birds, bird feeders should be kept clean, as a way to help avoid illnesses, and good quality bird seed should be fed.
+Christina Schmidt, Wyoming Game and Fish Sheridan Region Information and Education Specialist Public Information said that when feeding birds, bird feeders should be kept clean, as a way to help avoid illnesses.
+She added it is best to clean your feeders once every 2 weeks in a solution that is 9 parts water and 1 part bleach.
+Make sure and thoroughly dry the feeder before refilling. and good quality bird seed should be fed.

-Open water is important, and bird baths with bird bath heaters can be used to give birds open, warm water.
+Open water is important, Schmidt said.
+Bird baths with bird bath heaters can be used to give birds open, warm water.

 She also suggested that the feeders should be placed in open areas, giving the birds a line of sight to avoid predators.
 Cats, coyotes, foxes and even other birds, such as kestrels and other hawks, prey on songbirds.